savushkin-r-d/ptusa_main/readme.md

 + Qt Creator

-You could open file CMakeList.txt cloned repository in Qt.
+You could open file CMakeLists.txt cloned repository in Qt.

 Or clone repository in Qt:
     New -> Import Project -> Git Clone